-Alison Brackenbury was born in 1953, from a long line of servants and skilled farm workers.
-She grew up in a small Lincolnshire village.
+Alison Brackenbury was born in Lincolnshire in 1953, from a long line of servants and skilled farm workers.
 Forty years ago, she moved along the limestone to a small Gloucestershire town.
 She is, or has been, a metal finisher, Oxford student, technical librarian, erratic bookkeeper, often neglectful parent, impoverished horse owner and grassroots political activist.

-Alison’s latest collection, Aunt Margaret’s Pudding, (HappenStance Press, 2018) celebrates her grandmother’s life, courage – and cooking.
-It was the basis of a BBC Radio 4 programme, ‘What Sweetness Touched Your Tongue?’, and its poems were described as ‘mouth-watering’ by Radio 4’s Pick of the Week.
+Alison’s newest collection, Aunt Margaret’s Pudding, (HappenStance Press, 2018) celebrates her grandmother’s life, courage – and cooking.
+Its poems were described as ‘mouth-watering’ by Radio 4’s Pick of the Week.

-Gallop, her Selected Poems, was published by Carcanet in 2019.
-It presents her favourites from forty years of published poems.
-Some of her more recent readers were not even born when the first of these poems galloped on to the page!
-She looks forward to introducing a new audience to poems which are her old friends.
+Gallop, her Selected Poems, published by Carcanet in 2019, draws on forty years of work.
+Some of her newer readers were not even born when the first of these poems galloped on to the page!
+Alison looks forward to introducing a fresh audience to poems which are her old friends.

 Alison is an enthusiastic releaser of poetry into cyberspace.
 Her photographs of wild orchids, cats, and the occasional poem, appear on Instagram, Facebook and Twitter (where she is @ABRACKENBURY).
 You can find more about the pedigree and poems of Gallop at Alison’s website http://alisonbrackenbury.co.uk/